Christian-von-Uffel/Coding-Train-Chrome-Extension-Tutorials/notes.md

   ```
   "matches": ["*://*.amazon.com/*"]
   ```

+Content scripts is an array, so you can use certain content scripts for certain websites and certain content scripts for others.

 No matter what type of scripts you're running, whatever criteria you use to define script behavior in the manifest needs to be encapsulated by brackets.